 A home equity line of credit (HELOC) can be useful when you are needing a lump sum to remodel your home, make a large purchase, or consolidate debt.
-A HELOC is a kind of revolving credit secured by your home equity.
-This open-ended loan that can be paid down or charged up for the a set length of time, much like a credit card.
+Using the equity in your home as collateral, a HELOC is revolving credit.
+This is an open-ended loan that can be paid down or charged up for the a set length of time, much like a credit card.
 The rate of interest changes (generally monthly).

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.